What is data management in cyber security?

 SIEM (Security Information and Event Management)

 SIEM (Security Information and Event Management) tools are instrumental in cybersecurity for real-time threat detection, log management, incident response, and compliance monitoring.
-They provide organizations with comprehensive insights and control over their security posture.
+They provide organisations with comprehensive insights and control over their security posture.

 Through sophisticated algorithms and correlation engines, SIEM solutions can aggregate and analyse security events from across the network, enabling proactive identification of potential threats.
 These tools not only track and monitor user activity but also help identify anomalies in real time.